HE-Arc/webapp-server/files/rails/README.md

 ```
 $ sed -i 's/Ruby/HE-ARC/' config.ru

 $ sudo sv restart puma
+# or
+$ touch tmp/restart.txt
 ```

-Here we replaced PHP-FPM with Puma to serve the Ruby application.
+Here, we replaced PHP-FPM with Puma to serve the Ruby application.

 ```
 $ ls ~/www/config
 nginx.conf                    # the HTTP server configuration
 puma.rb                       # the application server configuration
-env                           # environment variables used by puma
 ```

 The application will be relaunched every time you modify (or touch) the `config.ru` file.